Safe-RL-Team/Uncertainty-Based-Offline-RL-with-Diversified-Q-Ensemble-Implementation/README.md

---project str         wandb project name (default: edac_reimplementation) --seed int            seed (0 for random seed) (default: 0) --device str          device to use (auto, cuda or cpu) (default: auto) --save_path str       where to save the model weights and config (default: ckp) --save_every int      save the model every x epochs (default: 10) --continue_from str   continue training from a checkpoint file (config has to be loaded separately) (default: )
+--project str         wandb project name (default: edac_reimplementation) --seed int            seed (0 for random seed) (default: 0) --device str          device to use (auto, cuda or cpu) (default: auto) --save_path str       where to save the model weights and config, None for no saving (default: ckp) --save_every int      save the model every x epochs (default: 10) --continue_from str   continue training from a checkpoint file (config has to be loaded separately) (default: )
 ```